Christian Bethancourt Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.41 team ERA that ranks second across all MLB pitching staffs.
+- The Twins' 3.47 team ERA ranks second among all MLB pitching staffs.

-- The Twins are sending Varland (3-1) to the mound to make his eighth start of the season.
-He is 3-1 with a 3.51 ERA and 39 strikeouts in 41 2/3 innings pitched.

-- His last time out came on Thursday against the Houston Astros, when the righty threw seven scoreless innings while allowing four hits.
+- The right-hander's most recent time out came on Thursday against the Cleveland Guardians, when he went 5 2/3 innings, surrendering six earned runs while giving up eight hits.

-- The 25-year-old has amassed an ERA of 3.51, with 8.6 strikeouts per nine innings, in seven games this season.
-Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.